Akhil-peram/python/README.md

 - Logical operators
-   The logical operators are and , or
+   The logical operators are and , or , not .

  ## Strings